Training & Events My Bookings My Learning Portal

 The course will cover the following:

-EOTAS Post-Primary Special C2k
+Post-Primary EOTAS Special

 C2k are offering an online session to outline the End of Year Procedures carried out in SIMS.